2000222/2000222/README.md

 - ⚡ Fun fact: ...
 -->

 - :speak_no_evil: Studying Automation and Artificial Intelligence.
-(Master Over & 25 UTokyo PhD.)
+(25 Fall UTokyo PhD.)
 - 🌱 Computer Vision and Robotics 🤖 Lover & Researcher.
 - ✨ Welcome for cooperation with new ideas on AI projects.
 - 😄 Enjoy doing scientific research in a beautiful city & university.